TheEdoRan/next-safe-action/README.md

 }
 ```

-- `serverError`: if an unexpected error occurs in the server mutation body, it will be caught, and the client will only get back a `serverError` response.
-By default, the server error will be logged via `console.error`, but [this is configurable](https://github.com/TheEdoRan/next-safe-mutation#createsafemutationclient-options).
+- `serverError`: if an unexpected error occurs in the server action body, it will be caught, and the client will only get back a `serverError` response.
+By default, the server error will be logged via `console.error`, but [this is configurable](https://github.com/TheEdoRan/next-safe-action#createsafeactionclient-options).

 ## 2. The hook way

-Another way to mutate data from client is by using the `useMutation` hook.
-This is useful when you need global access to the mutation state in the Client Component.
+Another way to mutate data from client is by using the `useAction` hook.
+This is useful when you need global access to the action state in the Client Component.

 Here's how it works: